Risks of heterogeneously persistent higher moments: Model derivation

 where $R_{t+1, i}$ is return of asset $i$, and $M_{t+1}$ is the pricing kernel.

 We build on the approach of \cite{maheu2013} and \cite{chabi2012pricing}, and derive the pricing kernel $M_{t+1}$ without explicitly assuming any form of utility function.
-We begin by taking a Taylor expansion of an unspecified utility function $U(W_{t+1})$ depending on aggregate wealth $W_t$ up to the fourth order.\footnote{Choice of $N = 4$ is justified in \cite{dittmar2002}.} Aggregate wealth in time $t+1$ is determined in a typical manner as $W_{t+1} = W_{t} (1+R_{t+1}^{w})$, where $R_{t+1}^{w}$ is the net return on aggregate wealth. $U(W_{t+1})$ is expanded around $W_{t}(1+C_{t})$, where $C_{t}$ is an arbitrary return
+We denote aggregate wealth at time $t$ by $W_t$, and we take a Taylor expansion of an unspecified utility function $U(W_{t+1})$ up to the fourth order.\footnote{Choice of $N = 4$ is justified in \cite{dittmar2002}.} Aggregate wealth in time $t+1$ is determined in a typical manner as $W_{t+1} = W_{t} (1+R_{t+1}^{w})$, where $R_{t+1}^{w}$ is the net return on aggregate wealth. $U(W_{t+1})$ is expanded around $W_{t}(1+C_{t})$, where $C_{t}$ is an arbitrary return

 Without loss of generality we can assume the initial wealth is equal to 1.
 Taking a derivative of the sum in Equation~(\ref{eq:expansion}) yields

 Note that we can interpret $U'(W_{t+1})$ as the marginal utility of wealth at time $t+1$.
 The pricing kernel represents investors' discounting between subsequent periods, it corresponds to changes in marginal utility given the time period in which the wealth is received.
 The pricing kernel, $M_{t+1} \equiv U'(W_{t+1})/U'(W_{t})$, can be approximated as